migueldemoura/myazo/README.md

 * Windows

-Create a new shortcut pointing to `cmd /c "C:\path\to\myazo.py"`.
-Open the shortcut properties, `Shortcut` tab and set `Run` as `Minimized`.
-Optionally, you can change the icon to a more fitting and better looking one as well (`shell32.dll`'s scissors one is decent).
+Rename `myazo.py` to `myazo.pyw` and create a new shortcut pointing to `C:\path\to\myazo.pyw`.
+Optionally, you can change the icon to a more fitting and better looking one (`shell32.dll`'s scissors one is decent).
 You can then pin the shortcut to the taskbar or start menu.

 ## License